 Peli cases with the double-throw latches have been dropped from heights of more than 1.8 meters in military tests (DEF-STAN 81-41) and have proven to stay closed.
 What this results in is very high level of protection; however, this is also at the expense of comfort and convenience; these cases are harder to open and close.

-“Press and pull” is a clever latch system that Hardigg developed for the Storm and was later applied to some models of Air cases.
+“Press and pull” is a clever latch system that Hardigg Industries developed for the Storm and has been applied to some Peli Air case models because of their popularity among users.
 It provides enough closure pressure to meet all the important standards such as IP67 and MIL STD 810G while also providing ease of use.
 The result being a much more user-friendly latch system.
 They are also quieter in operation, which is a very important feature on-set for broadcasting and photography professionals!

 This is a category that has become particularly important in recent times with airline carry-on and checked baggage policies that limit the size and weight of luggage.